 From within a BGP address family configuration mode, the neighbor <existing-neighbor> command specifies an existing neighbor defined in BGP Neighbor Configuration mode.
 This command then enters an address-family-specific neighbor mode.
 Like address families, the prefix for this mode varies based on the family and type of address family it is run within.
 For example, with IPv4 unicast mode, the prompt is config-bgp-ip4uni-nbr.

-'''

-tnsr(config-bgp-ip4uni)# neighbor 203.0.113.14
+tnsr(config-bgp-ip4uni)# neighbor 203.0.113.14 tnsr(config-bgp-ip4uni-nbr)# activate addpath-tx-all-paths

-tnsr(config-bgp-ip4uni-nbr)#

-'''

 The following commands are available in config-bgp-<familytype>-nbr modes: